6 min read

 Why Myths & Samsara?

 I've tried following a variety of podcasts on mythology.
 They're all repeats of the European tropes walking through Roman, Greek, Nordic, and Celtic mythology.
-South Asian mythology skirts Hindu mythology or is overly focused on East Asian and Tibetan folklore.
+South Asian mythology often overlaps with Hindu mythology or is heavily influenced by East Asian and Tibetan folklore.

 I listen to the occasional episode of The Ranveer Show.
-He deep dives into the mythology and beliefs of the Indian Subcontinent but his show's religious and spiritual under notes are a bit extreme at times.
+He delves deeply into the mythology and beliefs of the Indian Subcontinent, but his show's religious and spiritual undertones are occasionally extreme.

-I finally stumbled on the youtube channels of Ajahn Sona and Ajahn Punnadhammo.
+I finally stumbled on the YouTube channels of Ajahn Sona and Ajahn Punnadhammo.
 These are two humble Buddhist monks of Canadian origin who are bringing the concept of Buddhist Cosmology to the forefront.
 Trust me, most Buddhists live by Western and European paradigms.
-I had no clue the vast richness of this tapestry until I started deep diving.
+I had no idea of the vast richness of this tapestry until I started delving deeper.

-Actually, I had a clue.
+I had a clue.
 I had a hunch.
 I had a feeling.
-My gut had me writing in this world and exploring the journey of men to gods and gods to men long before I stumbled on these monks work.
+My gut had me writing in this world and exploring the journey of humans becoming gods and gods becoming men long before I stumbled upon this monk's work.

 We need a paradigm shift.

-There aren't many westerners or easterners exploring from the perspective where the Gods aren't centre stage.
+There aren't many Westerners or Easterners exploring from a perspective where the Gods aren't centre stage.

 Samsara is more than the cycle of death and rebirth.
-Samsara is how we change over time.
+Samsara is the process by which we change over time.
 How we ‘transform’ through evolution and devolution.
-To understand Samsara, one must understand the Buddhist Cosmos--the system within which life exists.
+To understand Samsara, one must comprehend the Buddhist cosmos — the system within which life exists.

 Why the Buddhist Cosmos?
 Is it the oldest system unbiased by faith and belief in single or multiple gods?
 Within its study, we find the roots and parallels to many Indo-European and European-based systems.